wesleycamargo/azure-docs.pt-br/articles/azure-stack/azure-stack-powershell-configure-quickstart.md

 ## <a name="set-up-powershell-for-aad-based-deployments"></a>Set up PowerShell for AAD based deployments

 Sign in to your Azure Stack Development Kit, or a Windows-based external client if you are connected through VPN.
-Open an elevated PowerShell ISE session and run the following script:
+Open an elevated PowerShell ISE session and run the following script (make sure to update the TenantName variable as per your environment configuration):

 ```powershell
 # Specify Azure Active Directory tenant name